liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-creating-android-screenlets.markdown

 ## Creating the Screenlet's UI [](id=creating-the-screenlets-ui)

-The first things to create for a Screenlet's UI are its View Model interface and layout.
-The following steps explain how to create them:
+The first items to create for a Screenlet's UI are its View Model interface and layout.
+The following steps explain how:

 1. Create a new View Model interface that extends [`BaseViewModel`](https://github.com/liferay/liferay-screens/blob/1.0.0/android/library/core/src/main/java/com/liferay/mobile/screens/base/view/BaseViewModel.java).